FrankRaiser/scala-logic/README.md

 scala-logic is a library for logic variables and quantifier-free formulae support in Scala.

-The library supports typed logic variables, general terms, matching, and unification.
-It does not add a full-fledged Prolog-like search engine or constraint solving engine, but rather acts as a core library if one wanted to implement these.
-(But part of this may be added in the future.)
+The library currently supports logic variables, general terms, matching, and unification.
+Planned for the future are various execution semantics (for example a Prolog-like search).

 Tests and Coverage [![Build Status](https://travis-ci.org/FrankRaiser/scala-logic.png)](https://travis-ci.org/FrankRaiser/scala-logic)
 ----